 The modules I use are these ones… I’ve tested them with a variety of input voltages and output loads and they’ve proved very reliable and solid.
 I’ve also used then as a handy way to test the battery control on the bench by varying the voltage to the main and auxiliary battery inputs.
 This is the price for a pack of 6 so should give plenty of options as they can also be used to provide power for USB charging points.

 To control and dim the lighting we need to be able to allow the Arduino to quickly switch the negatives for up to 6 circuits (3 zones plus RGB mood lighting).
-The simplest way to do this is to use a Darlington transistor.
-I use the type below.
+The simplest way to do this is to use a MOSFET transistor.
+I use the IRFZ34N TO-220.
 These are capable of switching 30A each (if using a heatsink) which is more than enough for LED lighting !

 You’ll need one for each lighting zone and three more if you want to use RGB LED strips and control those from the controller.

 An RTC module, simply gives you a battery backed up clock that the Arduino can use to display the current date and time.
 Even after the power is interrupted to the control unit the RTC will maintain the current time so as soon as power is restored the correct time will still display.
 In addition, the module I have used, allows the control unit to store user settings on the module so settings are never lost when the unit is powered down.
 There is no shortage of suppliers for these…